oshied/directord/README.md

 ##### `ADD`

+syntax: `SOURCE DESTINATION`

 Copy a file or glob of files to a remote system.
 This method allows operators to define multiple files on the CLI using the specific file, or a glob of files within a given path.

+> When copying multiple files, ensure that the destination path ends with an operating system separator.

 Extra arguments available to the `ADD` verb.